 Political parties will obtain data on behalf of every voter, allowing them to know a good deal about the individual and their interests and preferences.
 Parties, Campaigns, and candidates will use this information to “nudge” voters to the polls.
 There’s a power to this.
 Some worry it may be abused.

 Political campaigns will be very different.
-Campaigns will be costly to run, and the amount of information being fed to voters will be very high.
-Therefore, it will become increasingly important to utilize accurate, big data analytics to inform strategies, tactics, and messaging to reach, persuade, and turn out voters effectively.
+Campaigns will be costly, and the amount of information being fed to voters will be very high.
+Therefore, it will become increasingly important to utilize accurate, big data analytics to inform strategies, tactics, and messaging to effectively reach, persuade, and turn out voters.

 Politicians and candidates will work alongside professional services firms specializing in big data and data analytics.
 These firms will be a critical part of the candidate’s campaign team.
 Individuals on the campaign team will lean on the firm’s expertise to turn the massive amounts of data into fresh insights and analytics, helping the team gain critical insights essential to staying on target and message with their constituents.